-If the applicant is unable to provide that information, HACAthe PHA-may accept as verification of an individual's SSN the applicant's self-certification of SSN and at least one-third party document, such as a bank statement, utility or cell phone bill, benefit letter, etc., that contains the name of the ndividual.
-If verifying a person's SSN using this method, HACAthe PHA-must document why the other SSN documentation was not available.
+If the applicant is unable to provide that information, HACAmay accept as verification of an individual's SSN the applicant's self-certification of SSN and at least one-third party document, such as a bank statement, utility or cell phone bill, benefit letter, etc., that contains the name of the ndividual.
+If verifying a person's SSN using this method, HACAmust document why the other SSN documentation was not available.

 If the tenant's SSN is subsequently verified in EIV, no further verification is required.
-If the tenant's SSN fails the SSA identity match, HACAthe PHA must obtain a valid SSN card issued by the SSA, or an original document issued by a federal or state government
+If the tenant's SSN fails the SSA identity match, HACAmust obtain a valid SSN card issued by the SSA, or an original document issued by a federal or state government agency that contains the name and SSN of the individual, along with other identifying information of the individual.
+The tenant's assistance must be terminated if they fail to provide the required documentation.